OpenDreamKit/OpenDreamKit.github.io/about-mathematicians.md

   research, from **initial exploration** to **publication**, **teaching**, and **outreach**

-- Performance, flexibility, ease of use
+- Performance, robustness, flexibility, ease of installation and use

 - Research on social aspects of collaborative software development in mathematics